mariechatfield/tutorials/firebase/steps/step5_read_dynamic_data.md

 });
 ```

 That `.on()` method should look familiar to you if you did the extra credit in Step 3!
 You might have already used jQuery's `.on()` method to attach event listeners to other objects.
 This one is a Firebase method that is attaching an event listener to your Firebase object.
-Learn more about it in the [`Firebase.on()` documentation](https://www.firebase.com/docs/web/api/query/on.html).
+Learn more about it in the [`Reference.on()` documentation](https://firebase.google.com/docs/reference/js/firebase.database.Reference#on).

 When you reload **application.html**, it should look something like this.